isapir/Migrate2Postgres/README.md

   `<output-file>`
 --
 Optional path of the output/log file.
 Defaults to current directory with the project name and timestamp.
+The arguments are passed by position, so `<output-file>` can only be passed if `<config-file>` was passed explicitly.

 # Watch tutorial video: